Registration / Re-registration

 I registered online, but my payment was declined.
 What does this mean?

-Please note that payment is required for online registration.
+Please note: Payment is required for online registration.
 If your payment is declined, please contact the Faculty’s registration office to complete your registration.

 BEA / INE Number